 But as you’ve seen, you’re not stuck.
 Try these simple tricks to help your baby start drinking milk regularly.
 Offer milk before solids so he’s more likely to finish it on an empty stomach (or offer it an hour later after solids).

 Feed him between longer intervals, where he’ll have an appetite to finish the bottle or nursing session.
 Mix milk with purees and cereals to make sure he’s getting calories from milk as well.

 And check with your pediatrician how many ounces or how long he should be nursing—it might turn out that you have nothing to worry about after all.

 If I can offer one bonus tip, it’s this: relax.

 It’s amazing how much our babies can pick up on our moods and reflect the stress we feel.
 The more stressed and frustrated you feel, the longer it can take to help your baby drink more milk.

-When we have babies, it’s easy to overlook just how long of a journey we have ahead of us, when every day there’s something to worry about.
-If anything, you’ll likely forget this stage down the line, or chuckle to yourself at how worked up you got about it.
+When we have babies, it’s easy to overlook how long of a journey we have ahead of us, when every day there’s something to worry about.
+If anything, you’ll likely forget this stage down the line, or chuckle to yourself about how worked up you got about it.

 And who knows—just when you let go, could be when your baby decides to drink his milk again.